Trustworthiness of Social and Behaviour Change Messages

 2) only partially believes in what the message says

-3) does not believe in what the messages says
+3) does not believe in what the message says

 4) does not know